How to Fix Access “Compile Error: Can’t Find Project or Library”?

 • After this re-register it again with the above command and select the library reference again.

-Use Professional Recommended Third-Party Access Database Repair Tool
+Use Recommended Third-Party Access Repair Tool

 If none of the above fixes comes in handy in fixing the compile error in Access, you can go for the recommended third-party tool- Access Repair N Recovery Tool.
-It has the ability to solve numerous unexpected errors and issues in MS Access.
+It can solve numerous unexpected errors and issues in MS Access that have occurred due to corruption.
+The best thing about this program is- it can repair corrupted MS Access database (MDB or ACCDB) files.

 Besides, it is very effective to recover tables, queries, reports, forms, macros, etc. So, just download and install this tool from the below-given button and start running it.